gavinyork/zephyr3d/doc/markdown/scene.grassmaterial._constructor_.md

 ## GrassMaterial.(constructor)

-Creates an instance of TerrainMaterial
+Constructs a new instance of the `GrassMaterial` class

 **Signature:**